LaurieLonecrow/LiamGlassGuy/README.md

 # LiamGlassGuy

-This is a website I am in the process of building.
-It uses GSAP animations.
-This is an excercise in working with a client, creating animations, and merging daily commits.
+This is a website I am currently creating.
+This is an excercise in CSS animation, writing clean and simple js functions, working with a client, and merging commits.
 It can be viewed here: https://laurielonecrow.github.io/LiamGlassGuy/